i3arnon/i3arnon.github.io/_posts/2015-05-16-logicaloperationstack-async-bug.md

 ---
 layout: post
-title: LogicalOperationStack Is Broken With async-await
+title: LogicalOperationStack Is Broken With Async/Await
 description: LogicalOperationStack enables having nested logical operation identifiers.
 It's broken with async in .NET 4.5 and above.
 tags:
     - async-await
     - bugs
 ---

 `Trace.CorrelationManager.LogicalOperationStack` enables having nested logical operation identifiers where the most common case is logging (NDC).
-Evidently it doesn't work with `async-await`.
+Evidently it doesn't work with async/await.
 <!--more-->

 # The Issue